A (NOT SO) BREIF WORD ABOUT THIS STRANGE SITE

 A WORD FROM THE COLLECTOR

 Essentially, my intention with this site is to inform weirdos such as myself on things that they may be curious about.
-Compared to, for instance, collecting Nintendo games (where there's lord-knows-how-many resources full of rich information, books, sites, YouTube videos, documentaries, etc), LD seems to still be a VERY niche hobby.
-LaserDisc Database is just about the only really in depth resource in collecting the format, and I've always considered collecting LD somewhat of a learning process.
-While you can go online and figure out pretty much everything about some new Blu-ray release, from specifications to bonus features, you just can't do that with LD, hence my hope to provide some semblance of useful information and insights.
+Compared to, for instance, collecting Nintendo games, LD seems to be a pretty niche hobby, as all you LD nerds know, LaserDisc Database is just about the only online resource for the format.
+You can go online and figure out pretty much everything about any new Blu-ray or 4K release, but that's not really the case with LD, hence my hope to provide some semblance of useful information and insights.

 .